 Your driving record is a big factor in your car insurance rates, whether positive or negative.
 A clean record may qualify you for a good driver discount, 10% to 40% depending on your insurance company.
 Most insurers require you to be accident free for a certain number of years before you’re eligible for such a discount.

-Conversely, a history of multiple insurance claims, even if not your fault, will increase your car insurance rates.
-Drivers with high accident rates pay an average cost of 50% more for car insurance than those with a clean record.
-The number of accidents you’ve had and your overall driving experience also impact your car insurance rates.
+A history of multiple insurance claims, will increase your car insurance rates.
+Drivers with high accident rates pay an average cost of 50% more for car insurance than drivers with a clean record.

 Gender